Information that Must be Disclosed to UC Berkeley

 Note: All involvement (funded or unfunded) with foreign entities must be disclosed.

-• Principal Investigators on sponsored research agreements and others who share responsibility for the design, conduct, or reporting of research supported by the National Science Foundation and all other federal agencies other than PHS and DOE (see below), must disclose personal financial interests, both U.S. and foreign, that may reasonably appear to be affected by the work performed under the sponsored project.
+• Principal Investigators (PIs) and all co-PIs listed under contacts for awards on sponsored research agreements and others who share responsibility for the design, conduct, or reporting of research supported by the National Science Foundation and all other federal agencies other than PHS and DOE (see below), must disclose personal financial interests, both U.S. and foreign, that may reasonably appear to be affected by the work performed under the sponsored project.
 This includes salary, consulting payments, honoraria, royalty payments, dividends, loans from the entity, equity interests, or intellectual property interests in the form of a patent, patent application, or copyright of software assigned to any entity other than the UC Regents.

 • Principal Investigators seeking research support through contracts, grants, gifts and material transfer agreements from non-governmental sources (for-profit and non-profit) and others who share responsibility for the design, conduct or reporting of the research, or who are the recipients of gifts for research, must disclose financial interests in the sponsor under State of California, UC, and UCB conflict of interest policies and procedures.
 This includes all foreign sponsors including governmental and non-governmental.

 Forms, policies and procedures, and other guidance concerning disclosure of conflict of interest in research are available on this website.
-A summary guide is available: the COI Disclosure Requirements Comparison.
+A summary guide and infographic are available, see the COI Disclosure Requirements Comparison and Navigating Research Conflict of Interest.

 Conflicts of Commitment